AHilyard/AHilyard/README.md

 ## Hey there, I'm Grend.

-I'm currently spending a lot of my free time modding, but I'd like to get back to indie game development soon. 🤞<br/><br/>
+I'm currently doing indie game development for a small studio and spending a lot of my free time on modding and personal projects.<br/><br/>

 <strong>Note that I am not currently accepting pull requests on any repositories.
 However, if you'd discovered a bug or want to request a new feature, I'd be happy to implement this myself, just raise an issue.</strong><br/><br/>
 You can check out some of my open source projects here, or you can find me elsewhere on the web: